Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

 When you encounter questions about color correction, don't just memorize which slider does what.
-Instead, focus on why a colorist would choose a particular adjustment and how it serves the narrative.
+Focus on why a colorist would choose a particular adjustment and how it serves the narrative.
 Understanding the difference between corrective work (fixing problems) and creative work (enhancing mood) will help you tackle FRQs that ask you to analyze a film's visual style or propose solutions for common production challenges.

 These techniques address the gap between what your eye saw on set and what the camera actually recorded.
 Digital sensors interpret light differently than human vision, and lighting conditions create color casts that need neutralization before any creative work begins.

-Compare: White Balance Correction vs. Color Balancing—both neutralize unwanted casts, but white balance targets temperature (warm/cool axis) while color balancing addresses all three RGB channels independently.
-If an FRQ asks about correcting footage shot under sodium vapor lights, white balance alone won't fix the monochromatic orange—you'll need full color balancing.
+Compare: White Balance Correction vs. Color Balancing: both neutralize unwanted casts, but white balance targets temperature (warm/cool axis) while color balancing addresses all three RGB channels independently.
+If an FRQ asks about correcting footage shot under sodium vapor lights, white balance alone won't fix the monochromatic orange.
+You'll need full color balancing.

 These techniques manipulate the distribution of brightness values across your image.
 The relationship between shadows, midtones, and highlights determines not just exposure but perceived depth, dimension, and visual weight.

-Compare: Contrast Adjustment vs. Tonal Range Adjustment—contrast is a global push-pull between darks and lights, while tonal range gives you independent control over shadows, midtones, and highlights separately.
+Compare: Contrast Adjustment vs. Tonal Range Adjustment: contrast is a global push-pull between darks and lights, while tonal range gives you independent control over shadows, midtones, and highlights separately.
 For precise work (like maintaining shadow detail while adding punch to highlights), tonal range adjustment is your tool.

 These techniques target the three dimensions of color: hue (the color itself), saturation (intensity), and value (brightness).
 Understanding how to adjust each independently is fundamental to both correction and creative grading.

-Compare: Saturation Control vs. Hue Adjustment—saturation changes how much color you see, while hue changes which color you see.
+Compare: Saturation Control vs. Hue Adjustment: saturation changes how much color you see, while hue changes which color you see.
 A scene can be highly saturated but have completely shifted hues (think the teal-and-orange blockbuster look), or maintain accurate hues but be nearly desaturated (like Schindler's List).

-Compare: Secondary Color Correction vs. Color Isolation—secondary correction adjusts targeted colors (making blues more cyan, for instance), while isolation separates them entirely for replacement or emphasis.
+Compare: Secondary Color Correction vs. Color Isolation: secondary correction adjusts targeted colors (making blues more cyan, for instance), while isolation separates them entirely for replacement or emphasis.
 Secondary is surgical; isolation is dramatic.

-Compare: Color Grading vs. LUT Application—grading is the process of creating a look through manual adjustment; a LUT is a preset that can apply a look instantly.
+Compare: Color Grading vs. LUT Application: grading is the process of creating a look through manual adjustment; a LUT is a preset that can apply a look instantly.
 Professional colorists use LUTs as starting points, then grade on top.
 Relying solely on LUTs produces generic, recognizable results.

 | Concept | Best Examples |